roytang/blog/content/post/2008/08/2008-philippine-open-block-top-16.md

 url: /2008/08/2008-philippine-open-block-top-16/
 ---

 The Philippine Open tournaments (one Standard and one Block) are held as side events to the Philippine Nationals.
 (I was not qualified obviously).
 I played in the block portion last Saturday, August 9 at Robinson's Galleria.
-I played a version of the PWC Special from GP Kobe, the so-called &#8220;Greedy Deck&#8221;
+I played a version of the PWC Special from GP Kobe, the so-called "Greedy Deck&#8221;

 <div class="decklist">
   <ul class="decklist_group">